Richard-Burns/Palette-Tools/README.md

 ## TracelineMaker
 A tool for creating trace lines from SOPs and animating them.
 Open the viewer and click on points to start creating a trace.
 Click Clear Trace to clear.
 For multiple tracelines you can hit the export pulse parameters to export either an animated traceline or a static full length one ready for use with a Carve SOP.

+## UIKit
+The UI kit used for the 2023 version of SimpleMixer.
+It's less feature-rich but more lightweight than widgets so is useful when performance is key.
+It's also easier to modify